MrinmoyHaloi/The-Forecaster/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+don't forget to rename the .env.example file to .env and update your api keys

 ## Building